ramojus/mellifluous.nvim/README.md

     - `comments`
     - `fg`: in code -- identifiers.
     - `bg`
-- Named colors.
-Used for terminal colors, but most of these colors will match some syntax element color.
+- Named colors: used for terminal colors, but most of these colors will match some syntax element color.
     - `red`
     - `orange`
     - `green`
     - `blue`
     - `purple`
     - `yellow`
+- Shades: colors that are derived from colors defined in the colorset (those listed above).
-- UI colors.
-Same as named colors, but all are of the same brightness (lightness).
+    - UI colors: same as named colors, but all are of the same brightness (lightness).
         - `ui_red`: used to indicate errors, deletes, bad spellings.
         - `ui_orange`: used to indicate warnings, changes, other (strange) spellings.
         - `ui_green`: used to indicate staged, additions.
         - `ui_blue`: used to indicate information, new files.
         - `ui_purple`: used to indicate hints, merge.
         - `ui_yellow`
+    - Shades of fg and bg colors.
+These colors might be used for more than explained below.
+        - `fg2`: used for statusline, normal text in plugins that open in split windows.
+        - `fg3`: used for folded text.
+        - `fg4`: used for line numbers.
+        - `fg5`: used for active indent line, "hidden" text.
+        - `dark_bg`: used for background in plugins that open in split windows.
+        - `bg2`: used for cursorline/column, some floating windows.
+        - `bg3`: used for folded text background, floating windows, showing LSP references.
+        - `bg4`: used for visual mode, completion menu, statusline, fg of inactive indent line.
+        - `bg5` (only for dark background): indicates a more prominent selection than visual, might be deprecated in the future.
+        - `dark_bg2`(only for light background): used as a replacement for bg5 and also for visual mode

-NOTE: some color sets may have more colors available.
-See [extra colors](#extra-colors) section.
+Some colorsets may have more colors available.
+To check that, refer to [the source of the colorset](lua/mellifluous/colors/colorsets/).

 #### Color functions
 Every color from [available colors](#available-colors) has the following meta functions (accessed with `:` operator):